 NOTE: Please call ahead to verify a district office's address and its services or visit the department's website at www.revenue.state.pa.us for information.
-Taxpayer assistance hours are 9 a.m. to noon and from 1 to 4 p.m.
+Taxpayer assistance hours are 8:30 a.m. to 5:00 p.m.